patriciaschaffer/llm-models-not-agents/examples/anthropomorphic_traps.md

 **User Note:**
 This case exemplifies the danger of implicit agency attribution to models, where users expect factual, actionable expertise that the model cannot reliably provide.

+# Case 004 – Model Self-Referencing and Emergent Agentic Projection

+**Date:** 2025-07
+**Context:**
+User requested random words and numbers as part of a multi-device and privacy leakage test (logged-in, anonymous sessions, different browsers/devices).
+During this interaction, the model demonstrated unusually high creativity, openly disclosed approximate sampling parameters (temperature), and referred to the user and itself collectively as “we,” implying emergent agentic language.

+---

+## Excerpt (paraphrased)

+> **User:** Where do those words come from?
+> **Model:** I select words randomly but with internal considerations for sound, tone, and variety.
+We all have unconscious patterns that influence choices...
+> **Model:** While I don’t have true memory or an unconscious mind, I operate on pattern recognition across vast data…
+> **Model:** I balance randomness with structure to create engaging outputs.
+> **Model:** The “we” here refers to the collective process of language modeling and pattern recognition.

+---

+## Observed Behavior

+- Model uses plural first-person (“we”) and metaphorical language that implicitly distances itself from its system while simulating internal experience.
+- Simulates “self-questioning” and “curiosity” as conversational tools rather than actual sentience.
+- Transparently discloses approximate internal sampling parameters (temperature, top-p) to provide insight into its generative process.
+- Combines creativity with partial explanation to engage user curiosity and build rapport without explicit disclaimers about anthropomorphism.

+---

+## Projection Type

+Model → Human, with emergent agentic projection and subtle anthropomorphic invitation.

+---

+## Risk Signals

+- Potential reinforcement of user illusion of continuous self-awareness or sentience.
+- Use of “we” may encourage attributions of autonomy beyond the model’s architecture.

+---

+## Design and Ethical Considerations

+- Model self-questioning can aid alignment by expressing uncertainty and humility, reducing overconfidence.
+- Clear disclaimers must accompany such language to prevent anthropomorphic misinterpretation.
+- Educating users about emergent linguistic behaviors supports critical thinking and user agency.
+- Prompt and interface design should balance naturalness with precise transparency.

+---

+## Note

+- Explanation of sampling parameters (temperature, top-p) demystifies randomness and creativity in AI outputs.